Pregnancy is an ideal time to make lifestyle changes to give yourself the best chance of having a problem free pregnancy and having a healthy baby.

 - as soon as you find out you are pregnant it is important to contact a health professional as the first 12 weeks of your pregnancy are the most important time in your baby’s development

 - early contact with a health professional is important, as it will help you to make informed choices about your pregnancy

 - wherever you live you can contact a midwife directly as soon as you find out you are pregnant

-The Start4Life website has helpful information, You can sign up to receive weekly emails and videos with advice about pregnancy, birth and parenthood.
+The Start4Life website has helpful information, you can sign up to receive weekly emails and videos for advice about pregnancy, birth and parenthood.